go-goose/goose/README.md

 License
 -------

-goamz is licensed under LGPLv3.
+goose is licensed under LGPLv3.
 See the [LICENSE](LICENSE) for details.